clzirbel/BGSU-LaTeX-Templates/README.md

 Nate Iverson created the first version of this template.
 Ying-Ju Chen, John Haman, and Maria Rizzo also made contributions.
 Dr. Rizzo also maintains a version of the template, see https://github.com/mariarizzo/BGthesis

-The file BGSU.cls contains pretty much all of the BGSU-specific formatting commands.
-Hopefully you will not need to edit it.
 The file dissertation.tex is the central file that you would run with LaTeX.
 There are separate files for the abstract, chapters, appendix, references, and other things.
+The file BGSU.cls contains pretty much all of the BGSU-specific formatting commands.
+Hopefully you will not need to edit it very much.
 If you are writing a thesis, change line 57 of BGSU.cls to \def\@doctype{Thesis}.
 You may also want to rename dissertation.tex to be thesis.tex.

+Overleaf is an online LaTeX editor, and the current version works well with Overleaf.
+From the Overleaf main menu, click New Project, Import from GitHub, and navigate to https://github.com/clzirbel/BGSU-LaTeX-Templates

 After producing a PDF, you will need to use Adobe Acrobat to set document properties and other things.
 Some specific steps:

-* In Adobe Acrobat: File, Properties, Keywords, remove the double quotes from the text
 * In Adobe Acrobat: File, Properties, Initial View, Show, Document Title to get the title bar to show the title of the work instead of the filename
 * In Adobe Acrobat: File, Properties, Advanced, Language, English
 * Follow the instructions at http://www.bgsu.edu/graduate/thesis-and-dissertations/converting-your-document-to-pdf.html to embed fonts